4-8-2: Spain

 Spain had more than 200 Mountain locomotives, known as the 241 type, in five classes.

 The first type to be introduced, although earlier by only a few weeks, was the NORTE 4000 class, 4001–4047 in 1925 and 4049–4066 later.
 This was a huge four-cylinder compound machine with a 163.5 t working order weight and 1750 mm coupled wheels, a diameter that was believed to be ideal for passenger locomotives in the mountainous Peninsula.
 It performed very well on heavy express trains from Madrid to the French border in Irun.
 Although built in Spain, the type was of German design.

 Compañía de los Ferrocarriles de Madrid a Zaragoza y Alicante (MZA) commissioned the 1700 type (1701–1795), built by La Maquinista Terrestre y Marítima (MTM) in Barcelona.
 It was a rude two-cylinder simple expansion locomotive, also with 1750 mm coupled wheels and slightly lighter than its NORTE counterpart, with the first ones of 1925 at 159.5 tonnes and the last ones of 1930 at 163.44 tonnes.

 A controversy arose in Spain between the defenders of these two types.
 The 4000 was slightly more powerful, but the simplicity and reliability of the Spanish-designed 1700 was preferred.

 The MZA commissioned an enhanced 1700 type, designed with a streamlined casing á la mode and designated the 1800 type.
-The Spanish Civil War interrupted construction and the ten machines were only completed after the war was ended in 1939.
-Although well designed and good performers in theory, they lacked the advantages of streamline casing and especially suffered from problems associated with the high-pressure boiler that needed specially designed lubricators that were not available in the impoverished post-war Spain.
+The Spanish Civil War interrupted construction and the ten machines were only completed after the war ended in 1939.
+Although well-designed and good performers in theory, they lacked the advantages of streamlined casing and especially suffered from problems associated with the high-pressure boiler, which needed specially designed lubricators that were not available in impoverished postwar Spain.

 The NORTE launched the 4648 just before RENFE was established in 1941.
 It was an enhanced 4600 type with new designed cylinders after the proposals of André Chapelon.
 The locomotive was slightly more powerful than her sisters and RENFE commissioned 28 more to be built between 1946 and 1948.
-The increased capacity of the new machines never reached its full potential, however, due to the lack in maintenance typical of post-war Spain.
+The increased capacity of the new machines never reached its full potential, however, due to the lack of maintenance typical of post-war Spain.

 In 1944, RENFE commissioned the 2700 type to run on former MZA lines.
 The type used the high-capacity boiler designed for the 2-10-2 Santa Fe type of 1942.
 They were very powerful machines with weights exceeding 204 tonnes and with 1750 mm coupled wheels.
 They performed well and were appreciated by the crews who called them Bonitas (prettys).
 A coal-fired and stoker-equipped design, they were converted to oil-firing in the 1950s.
-Construction ceased in 1952, with 57 locomotives built.
+Construction ceased in 1952, with 57 locomotives having been built.
 The last one was retired in 1973.
-One is preserved (241-2238F) in Móra la Nova (Tarragona, Catalonia, Spain) for the APPFI enthusiast association, with the intention to restore it to running order.
+One is preserved (241-2238F) in Móra la Nova (Tarragona, Catalonia, Spain) for the APPFI enthusiast association that intends to restore it to running order.